PatRobertson.com - M.

 50 states and 71 foreign countries.

-Numerous presidents, governors, state legislators
+Numerous presidents, governors, state legislators,

-and mayors have recognized Robertson's humanitarian
+and mayors have recognized Pat's humanitarian

 efforts with citations.